neu-se/CS4530-Fall-2023/Assignments/ip2/ip2.md

    */
   get board(): TicTacToeCell[][]
   /**
-   * Returns the player with the 'X' game piece, if there is one */ get x(): PlayerController | undefined
+   * Returns the player with the 'X' game piece, if there is one, or undefined otherwise   */ get x(): PlayerController | undefined
   /**
    * Returns the player with the 'O' game piece, if there is one */ get o(): PlayerController | undefined
   /**
-   * Returns the number of moves that have been made in the game */ get moveCount(): number
+   * Returns the player with the 'O' game piece, if there is one, or undefined otherwise */ get moveCount(): number
   /**